 Tips to Obtain Valuable Vetting Results

-- Probe with non-challenging questions
+- Probe with a mix of softball neutral and pressing questions